 6. Testing & validation

-In any software implementation project, testing is one of the critical phases.
+Testing is one of the critical phases of any software implementation project.
 RPA is no exception.
 Proper testing & thorough validation are required to ensure every bot works as expected.
 You should follow the factors below for proper RPA testing & validation.

 a) Test automation